Fun, friendly, supportive running groups for everyone

 What are RunTogether group runs?

 Fun, organised runs/jogs with other people, led by qualified group leaders.
-Group leaders are trained and insured by England Athletics, the National Governing Body for athletics and running.
+Group leaders are trained and insured by England Athletics, the membership and development body for grassroots athletics and running in England.

 Are RunTogether groups for me?